scarsellifi/soscikit/README.md

 The package is actively maintained and developed as open-source software.
 If SoSciKit was helpful or interesting to you, you might want to get involved.
 There are several ways of contributing and helping.
 If you would like to be a industry partner or sponsor, please [drop us a line](mailto:scarselli@gmail.com).

+## Demo

+You can try a DEMO at http://soscikit.eu.pythonanywhere.com/